jbenasuli/consumer_behavior/README.md

 Requirements for the individual branches follow:

-- At least one branch for each team member ✅
 - Each team member has at least four commits for the duration of the second segment ✅

 List of all active branches: